Cocktail attire is a semi-formal style catering to late afternoon and early evening social gatherings, events, and

-Accessories that match your cocktail attire are a lovely way to showcase your personality but try them without going over the top.
+Matching accessories are a lovely way to showcase your personality, but don’t go over the top.

-Avoid too much jewelry or statement pieces that could detract from your overall ensemble.
-After all, a cocktail party is not Cinderella’s ball!
+Avoid statement jewelry that could detract from your overall ensemble; a cocktail party is not Cinderella’s ball!

-Try to match two statement pieces of jewelry, such as a necklace with a hair accessory or earrings, with a couple of ultra-thin bracelets to catch people’s attention without taking away from the rest of your outfit.
+Match the necklace with a hair accessory or earrings, or wear a couple of ultra-thin bracelets to catch people’s attention without detaining from the rest of your outfit.

-Finally, choose a clutch or small designer purse that color matches your shoes rather than your dress, and no matter what you do, don’t bring along your work bag.
+Finally, choose a clutch or small designer purse that color matches your shoes rather than your dress, and no matter what you do, don’t bring your work bag.

 Soft Crystal Clutch

 Oversimplified, there are two principal cocktail dress codes: formal and semi-formal.

-The cocktail attire for evening parties is usually formal and requires appropriate dresses, shoes, bags, and accessories.
+The cocktail attire for evening parties is formal and requires appropriate dresses, shoes, bags, and accessories.

 1. Wear Event-Related Dresses